 Accessing support and assistance during the training

-How do I enroll in Smart and Skilled?
+How do I enrol in Smart and Skilled?

 See the steps below on how to enrol in a Smart and Skilled course:

-2. Check the H&H website for course details and entry requirements, including any information session dates.
+- Check the h&h website for course details and entry requirements, including any information session dates.
 You can also inquire in person at the college.
 Before enrolling you should also read the Smart and Skilled section of the Student Information Handbook.

-• For proof of Australian permanent residency status, you must provide one of these as
+- For proof of Australian permanent residency status, you must provide one of these as primary identification:

 – Photo ID Card (Obtained from Roads Maritime Services)